Great Barrier Reef Facts - Things to Do

-The Great Barrier Reef is renowned for the abundance of exotic plant and animal life.
-These range from microscopic planktons, to breathtaking corals, colourful fish, and a huge assortment of other marine creatures.
+The Great Barrier Reef is home to an abundance of exotic plant and animal life.
 It is estimated that about 10% of the world's entire fish species live in the area of the Great Barrier Reef.
 It has more different types of fish than the entire Caribbean Ocean.

 The Great Barrier Reef (marked in grey on the map) is located between 15 to 150 kilometres off the north-eastern coast of Queensland, Australia in the Coral Sea in the Pacific Ocean.
 It extends from the tip of Cape York Peninsula in the north to Bundaberg in the south.